 LESLIE: Alright.
-Now we’re heading over to Minnesota where Mike has some issues keeping his shingles on the roof.
+Now we’re heading over to Minnesota where Mike is interested in wind resistant shingles.
 What’s going on?

 MIKE: Since we added on – actually rebuilt – an attached garage to the side of our house, I’ve got a different kind of shingle on there.
 The ones on the two-and-a-half story home itself were not worn out and so I just left them.
 They’re the interlock-type shingles.

 MIKE: And I haven’t had – I put those on originally, because we’re kind of out in the country and we live in a very windy part of the country.

 TOM: Right, yeah.
 And I bet they stayed – that they stayed in really good shape because they were completely locked down.